derekteay/hackathon-tips-and-tricks/README.md

 #### 4. Talk about your technology implementation
 Explain the architecture behind your solution, what services or technologies you used, helpful libraries, etc
 #### 5. Show the code, even if its a rough prototype
-no matter how hacky your code might be, show it!
+No matter how hacky your code might be, show it!
 It's always nice to see that you've written the code behind your solution.
 #### 6. What you learned
 Talk about the good and the bad that you've experienced as you went through putting something together!
 #### 7. Why your solution to the business problem matters